JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 - A new blog post is published

 ## Timeline
-> [!Note]
-How long do you estimate this work will take?
+> How long do you estimate this work will take?
 Are you able to breakdown the tech writer tasks by month/week?

 We assume the tech writer will put in part time hours (10-20 hours/week) during this time.

 ### Monthly Plan

 | Dates | Action items |